 Enabling robots to perform complex, long‑horizon manipulation in the real world remains challenging.
 Recent imitation‑learning (IL) approaches \cite{chi2023diffusion, zhao2023learning} excel at reproducing skills given large, high‑quality datasets, but tend to learn monolithic policies rather than reusable skills and predicates that compose into multi‑step plans.
 Historically, Task and Motion Planning (TAMP) bridges this gap by decomposing problems into symbolic planning over predicates/operators and continuous motion generation \cite{garrett2021integrated}.
 However, two factors limit TAMP scalability in practice.
 1) Symbols and skills are often hand‑engineered and tuned per environment, which is labor‑intensive.
 2) TAMP takes tens to hundreds of seconds to solve a large problem in a realistic contact-rich simulation environments\cite{shah2024reals}, making it infeasible to plan in dynamic environments with moving objects, or achieve real-time failure recovery at the symbolic or motion level.

-\textit{Symbol and Skill Co-Invention methods}, such as \cite{keller2025neuro}, combine the benefits of IL and TAMP by learning reusable symbols and skills from robot demonstrations and planning symbolically to decide which skill to execute at runtime.
-As shown in \cite{silver2023predicate, keller2025neuro}, there is a delicate trade-off between inventing long-horizon operators that are too general for useful planning at inference time and inventing operators that are too granular, risking skills learned from insufficient data performing poorly.
-As a result, both works above use a \textit{propose and down-select} hill-climbing optimization for selecting predicates.
-However, even when predicates are invented in relative frames, the learning process can take minutes to hours as the number of objects and demonstrations increases, and may still fail to discover semantically meaningful predicates.
-To address the aforementioned challenge, we take a different approach by sidestepping expensive optimization altogether.
-Our key insight is that interactions with objects follow only a handful of common patterns: 1) robots typically approach each object in a limited set of ways, and 2) moving object come to rest in one of a few meaningful poses relative to a stationary object.
-Inspired by recent works that use Vision-Language Models (VLMs) to identify task-relevant objects, we employ a VLM in a lightweight role: identifying the relevant stationary object in each demonstration.
-This allows us to transform trajectories into the stationary object's frame for predicate and skill learning, without relying on VLMs for policy generation or reasoning online.
+\textit{Symbol and Skill Co-Invention} methods, such as \cite{keller2025neuro}, aim to combine the benefits of IL and TAMP by learning reusable symbols and skills from robot demonstrations and planning over them at runtime.
+As shown in \cite{silver2023predicate, keller2025neuro}, there is a delicate trade-off between inventing long-horizon operators that are too general to support effective planning and inventing operators that are too fine-grained to admit robust skill learning from limited data.
+Existing methods therefore rely on propose-and-down-select optimization procedures for predicate selection, but these searches can become slow as the number of objects and demonstrations grows, and may still fail to recover semantically meaningful predicates.
+We instead exploit a simpler structural prior: many manipulation interactions follow a small number of recurring object-centric patterns, where robots approach an object through a limited set of relative poses and manipulated objects come to rest in a small number of meaningful poses relative to nearby reference objects.
+Inspired by recent works that use VLMs to identify task-relevant objects, we use a VLM only in a lightweight offline role to identify the relevant stationary reference object in each demonstration, enabling relative-frame predicate and skill learning without relying on VLMs for online reasoning or control.